Dealing with a corrupted SD card or pen drive is a tedious task. You spend hours to get back your storage into working conditions but get nothing.

 Other SD card related problems

 The solutions for repairing SD cards and flash drives might be similar, but they are a different kind of hardware.
-For SD cards, there could be several issues preventing you from accessing them on your computer.
+For SD cards, there could be several issues preventing you from accessing data on your computer.

 While most of the modern laptops and 2-in-1 devices feature an SD card slot, the same is a no-show on desktops.
 That’s why people take the help of cheap external card readers which run into problems more often.